Car Insurance Billing and Payment: How It Works and Your Options

 Coverage cancellation Your policy ends; you're uninsured

-SR-22 requirement May be required in some states
+SR-22 requirement May be required after serious or repeated lapses; adds $15–$25/month

-A lapse of even one day can make finding affordable coverage harder.
-Learn more about the full consequences of late car insurance payments and how to avoid a coverage lapse.
+A lapse can follow your insurance record for 6 months to 3+ years depending on your state, making affordable coverage harder to find.
+Learn more about the full consequences of a car insurance lapse and how to avoid coverage gaps.

 How to Change Your Payment Method or Schedule

-Most insurers make it straightforward to update your payment information:
+Most insurers make it easy to update your payment information:

 1. Log in to your insurer's online portal or app and navigate to billing settings